Israel and Hamas agree on truce to free hostages in swap, raising hopes of halting war in Gaza

 The truce raised hopes of eventually winding down the war, which was triggered by Hamas' Oct.
 7 rampage into southern Israel.
 Now in its seventh week, the conflict has leveled vast swaths of Gaza, fueled a surge of violence in the occupied West Bank, and stirred fears of a wider conflagration across the Middle East.

 The Persian Gulf nation of Qatar announced the deal, and Egypt's state-run Qahera TV channel said the truce would take effect at 10 a.m. local time (0800 GMT) Thursday.
-Both countries have played a key role in mediating between Israel and Hamas.
+Both countries, along with the United States, helped mediate the deal between Israel and Hamas.

 Fifty hostages will be freed in stages, in exchange for the release of what Hamas said would be 150 Palestinian prisoners.
-Both sides will let go women and children first, and the supply of humanitarian aid flowing into the besieged territory will be ramped up.
+Both sides will let go women and children first.

 Prime Minister Benjamin Netanyahu said Israel would resume the war after the truce and keep fighting “until we achieve all our goals,” including the destruction of Hamas' fighting and governing abilities and the return of all hostages.